 Equally important is to guard against the desire to protect children from experiencing the ups and downs of the river of life by grounding them to the shore.
 In the effort to keep them safe and deal with all their difficulties for them, research suggests this might be undermining the development of resilience.
 Instead, our role is to help teach children to develop the skills and strategies, build resources and support to help them to cope with setbacks, so that, as they grow up, they have the tools necessary to look after and support their own mental health and wellbeing.

-Roseburn Pupil Council share their Top Tips for their Families
+Roseburn Pupil Council share Top Tips for Families

-Our Top Tips for parents and carers to support our mental health and emotional wellbeing.
+Our Top Tips for parents and carers to support children’s mental health and emotional wellbeing.